A NEW COMMEMORATIVE RECORDING OF THE MUSIC OF WILLIAM PETTER:

 Following success at the International Singing Competition for Baroque Opera Pietro Antonio Cesti, Bradley performed the role of Lelio in Cesti's Le nozze in sogno as part of the Innsbruck Festival of Early Music with performances at the Salzburg Mozarteum.

-Future highlights include the role of Oduardo in Handel's Ariodante in Vienna, Hamburg and Paris, and the role of Albert in Britten's Albert Herring, at the Buxton Festival this summer.
+Future highlights include the role of Oduardo in Handel's Ariodante in Vienna, Hamburg and Paris, and the role of Albert in Britten's Albert Herring, at the Buxton Festival.

 Marie features as the mezzo-soprano on the choir's second CD, Inexplicable Splendour.